Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-6/README.md

 1. Fix the expected result and re-run.

-1. Writing tests against APIs yo are not as familiar with can be a good way to practice both.
-Let's do another describe block, stil under array, but for a new function.
+1. Writing tests against APIs you are not as familiar with can be a good way to practice both.
+Let's do another describe block, still under array, but for a new function.
 Add this describe block after the one for  #indexOf

     ```javascript
         describe('#filter()', function() {